edurant/edurant.github.io/courses/ee3032/index.md

 Show all work, and work neatly, on your quiz and exam problems - a simple numeric answer is generally not sufficient.
 No credit given for work your professor cannot easily read or readily follow.

+## Learning objectives

+* Compute the output of a continuous-time, LTI system (*system analysis*)
+  * Using time-domain techniques (*convolution*)
+  * Using frequency-domain techniques (*Fourier analysis*)
+* Analyze a continuous-time signal (*signal analysis*)
+  * Derive the *Fourier series* coefficients for a given periodic CT signal
+  * Determine the *Fourier transform* of a signal by using the FT integral or a table of common pairs and properties
+  * Compute the power or energy, as appropriate, of a CT signal using its time- or frequency-domain representation (*power/energy*)
+* Plot a signal in the time or frequency domain (*signal visualization*)
+  * Plot a signal as a function of time (*time plot*)
+  * Determine and plot the magnitude and phase spectra of a CT signal using Fourier analysis (*Fourier spectrum*)
+* Determine an appropriate *sampling* frequency and the subsequent frequency-domain representation of a sampled CT signal
+  * Determine an appropriate sampling frequency in order to avoid aliasing of a CT signal (*Nyquist*)
+  * Plot the magnitude and phase spectra of an impulse-train-sampled CT signal (*sampled spectrum*)

 ## Grading algorithm